1asset/assignment3py/README.md

 # Assignment3 SE-2004 (Dias Karibaev,Asset Kanatov,Yeskendir Iskakov)

-Writing program to check user verification using Flask library
+Writing program to check user verification using Flask library.

 ## Installation
 Before starting to use the code you must install required packages and modules.
 All packages and libraries will be provided in requirements.txt file, that is uploaded in the repository.